 \section{Robot Design}

-Rollbot, as shown in Fig. \ref{fig:rollbotphoto} and \ref{fig:exploded}, sets out to test the feasibility of utilizing non-holonomic rolling constraint to achieve 2D motion using only a single motor actuator.
-RollBot is composed of a spherical shell and a pendulum connected to the shell through a motor.
-As the motor rotates the pendulum, The shell will also roll on the ground, and we can control the motion of Rollbot by changing the rotating speed of the motor.
-For concision, we will refer to the spherical shell as the shell, the pendulum mass as the mass, and the motor's spinning speed as driving speed in future discussions.
+Rollbot, as shown in Fig. \ref{fig:rollbotphoto} and \ref{fig:exploded}, is designed to test the feasibility of achieving 2D motion using only a single motor actuator.
+Rollbot is composed of a spherical shell and a pendulum connected to the shell through a motor.
+As the motor rotates the pendulum, the shell rolls on the ground, and we can control Rollbot's motion by changing the motor's rotation speed.
+For conciseness, we will refer to the spherical shell as `the shell', the pendulum mass as `the mass', and the motor's spinning speed as the `driving speed' in subsequent discussions.